Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 Selected Research
 ======
 My research journey began with robotic grasping since my PhD research topic was about planning and control of space robots for grasping cooperative or non-cooperative objects in space.
 Then, I moved on to robotic manipulation, targeting robotic sampling, polishing, and assembly, where the force interaction is the key point.
+In the first three years after I graduated with my PhD, I worked as a Project Manager/Leader in an industrial project --- Robotic transformation of a long-boom hydraulic crane for transporting heavy loads.

 -Robotic Grasping and Manipulation
 ------